Never Wake Up Groggy or Tired Again! Scientists Find This is the Best Time to Fall Asleep

 During the Ayurvedic lectures and consultations with Deepak Chopra in different cities, there was a patient who woke up every morning with a painful headache.
 He was given an herbal treatment and after three months he was no better.
 He was treated again and again but without success.

-After several days, the patient has called and he said that he followed the protocol and woke up without a headache after 10 years.
-Although grateful, he was also angry because he should be told that on the very first consultation.
+After several days, the patient called and he said that he followed the protocol and woke up without a headache after 10 years.
+Although grateful, he was also angry because he should have been told that on the very first consultation.

 The Time When You Sleep Is What Matters the Most